syedsamad12/Portfolio-front-web-developer./README.md

 ## Contact

 I'm always eager to connect, collaborate, and learn from fellow developers and creators.
 You can reach out to me via [LinkedIn](https://www.linkedin.com/in/syed-samad-b2128425b/) .
-Whether it's feedback, collaboration opportunities, or just a friendly chat, I'd be thrilled to hear from you.
+Email (syedsamad3102002@gmail.com) Whether it's feedback, collaboration opportunities, or just a friendly chat, I'd be thrilled to hear from you.

 Thank you for exploring my portfolio repository!
 Your interest means a lot to me, and I'm excited to continue growing and contributing to the web development community.